The Flaws In Placing Multiple Bets All In One Sitting

-When the betting markets are more active on the raceday the Bookmakers have the public’s “wise” opinion as a basis for their prices.
-As the betting exchanges experience sudden movements, value betting opportunities arise both on the exchange and at slow-moving bookmakers.
+On raceday, however, the betting markets become more active, and bookmakers have access to the public’s opinion as a basis for their prices.
+While this tends to “tighten up” to odds and eliminate value, it also comes with new opportunities.
+As the betting markets experience sudden movements to the odds through flurries of activity, value betting opportunities arise both on the exchanges and at slow-moving bookmakers.

 #ad.
 18+, begambleaware.org, T&Cs Apply